SSH Tunnel Setup for Hosted Database Systems

 - cat ~/.ssh/authorized_keys

 - You'll use your Private Key in the upcoming steps when setting up your DLH.io database connector.
-Be sure to copy or get the private key dlh_ssh_user (the one without the .pub extension) to have it available when updating the source connector configuration.
+Be sure to copy the text of the private key dlh_ssh_user_key (the one without the .pub extension) to have it available when setting up or updating the source connector configuration in DLH.io.

 - Navigate to DLH.io and log in to your account